VertaAI/modeldb/client/verta/docs/tutorials/deployment/endpoint_update_config.rst

 Updating endpoint with a configuration file
 ===========================================

-..
-TODO: link to Endpoint.update tutorial

 Verta's client and CLI support updating Endpoint with JSON or YAML configuration file.
 This tutorial will show how it can be done, using the client and CLI.

 Configuration file
 ------------------

-Sometimes, it is more convenient to specify update configuration in a separate, human-readable file, than to have everything in a Python script or a split CLI command.
+Sometimes, it is more convenient to specify update configuration in a separate, human-readable file, than to `have everything in a Python script or a split CLI command <endpoint_update.html>`_.

 For example: